-Useful Notes: Korean Honorifics
+Useful Notes / Korean Honorifics

-Korean, like Japanese, has an extensive system of honorifics, words usually appended to the ends of names or pronouns to indicate the relative ages and social positions of the speakers.
+, has an extensive system of honorifics, words usually appended to the ends of names or pronouns to indicate the relative ages and social positions of the speakers.
 Immigrants to the Koreas often find this idea difficult to grasp, but it is a very important feature of language.
 Using the wrong honorific can and will cause offense.

 - Si (씨; pronounced shee): When appended to a full name or personal name, it indicates that the speaker considers the speakee to be of the same or a higher social level than themselves, and is most commonly used to refer to strangers or acquaintances.
 When appended to a surname, it indicates that the speaker considers themselves to be of a higher station than the speakee, and has a "distant" connotation that is considered rude if applied to elders.